NanyiCc/NanyiCc.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as an AI algorithm researcher at Toursun Synbio.
-In this role, I had the opportunity to work at the intersection of AI and synthetic biology, developing machine learning models to support advancements in scientific research.
-This experience has deepened my interest in using **large language models (LLMs)** in specialized domains, such as AI4Science and multimodal AI systems, with a focus on leveraging these models to facilitate breakthroughs in scientific discovery.
+I am currently working as an AI Algorithm Research Scientist at Toursun Synbio, where I have had the opportunity to work at the intersection of AI and synthetic biology.
+In this role, I have been deeply involved in developing TourSynbio, a **Large Language Model (LLM)** based framework designed to understand both protein sequences and human language and solve protein engineering tasks.

-My research interests center around **large language models (LLMs)** and **Human-Computer Interaction (HCI)**, with a particular focus on exploring LLMs in specialized fields like AI4Science and developing Multimodal Models that integrate diverse data types.
-I am passionate about harnessing the power of LLMs to facilitate breakthroughs in domain-specific challenges and improving the collaboration between humans and machines through more intuitive AI systems.
+My research interests center around **natural language processing (NLP)** and its applications in **AI for Science**, particularly focus on large language models (LLMs) for biological information and LLM-driven AI agents.
+I am passionate about harnessing NLP to address domain-specific challenges, integrating diverse biological data for deeper insights, and enhancing scientific workflows through intelligent, task-oriented AI agents.

 I hold a bachelor's degree in Computer Science (AI) from Shanghai Normal University and a master's degree in Data Analytics Engineering from Northeastern University.